DanielStoelzner/Metz-Mecablitz-Firmware-Updater-and-DFU-Files/README.md

 # Additional Content

-This repository also contains the latest updater for the Pentax version of the 44 AF-1, 48 AF-1, 50 AF-1, 58 AF-1 and 58 AF-2.
+This repository also contains the latest updater for the Pentax versions of the 44 AF-1, 48 AF-1, 50 AF-1, 58 AF-1, and 58 AF-2.

-This might be the last remaining relaibale source of the updater.
+This might be the last remaining reliable source of the updater.